taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nova: **"Very well, we have reached consensus.
 Thank you everyone for your time.
 We'll be moving out in the morning."**

-Asoka watches Min celebrate the Elder's decision with Jina and Amadou, and as Asoka hugs Iri their eyes fill with tears again.
+Asoka watches Min celebrate the Elders' final decision with Jina and Amadou.
+As Asoka hugs Iri, their eyes fill with tears again.

 ### Page 6